cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 ### Prepare transient store

-By default, Ignite CLI does not prepare your module to have access to a transient like it prepares it to have access to the proper store.
+By default, Ignite CLI does not prepare your module to have access to a transient store like it prepares it to have access to the proper store.
 The preparation works the same way as a normal store.

 Add a transient store key in your keeper: